At Lucky Dog, we try to be proactive by recommending your dog get the H3N2 and H3N8 canine influenza vaccine.

 The symptoms are cough, runny nose, and fever, but not all dogs will show signs of illness.

 It is spread to other dogs by direct contact with aerosolized respiratory secretions (coughing and sneezing) from infected dogs.
-This can happen in any social environment; training, grooming, store, dog park, boarding, daycare, etc..
+This can happen in any environment where dogs are in close proximity to each other (i.e. dog training facilities, grooming salons, pet stores, dog parks, and of corse: daycare and boarding establishments).

-If your dog is coughing contact your vet, keep them at home and avoid contact with other dogs.
-Also ask your vet to contact the manufacturer of the vaccine used, they should pay for your dog to be tested and may pay for the treatment.
+If your dog is coughing, contact your vet, keep them at home, and avoid contact with other dogs.
+Please talk to your vet about getting your dog vaccinated.